mirarifka/u1_lesson_intro_to_APIs/README.md

 ## Overview

 In this lesson, we'll be working with and retrieving 3rd party information from external sources.
-These are typically referred to as API's or Application Programming Interfaces.
+These are typically referred to as APIs or Application Programming Interfaces.

 ## Objectives